nooblag/nerdwiki/Debian.md

 Change `x-www-browser` symlink to desired application in `/etc/alternatives`

-## Install Skype
+## .deb Packages

+List files in a .deb package -

+`dpkg -c nameof.deb`

-Download .deb package from - http://www.skype.com/go/getskype-linux-deb-64
+Extract .deb package but do not install -

-Install dependencies -

-`sudo aptitude install lib32asound2 ia32-libs ia32-libs-gtk`
+`dpkg -x nameof.deb /path/to/extract/to`

 ## Perfect server setup